joinpursuit/music-api/README.md

 # Music API
-Your goal is to build a music API with the below endpoints and simple user interface.
+Your goal is to build a music API using youtube links.
+Your API should have the below endpoints and simple user interface:

 ## Setup:
 - fork and clone this repo